flomotlik/blog/_posts/2012-05-06-Unicorn-on-Heroku.markdown

 ###NewRelic

-Go to the NewRelic Page of your Heroku application and check your dynos and memory consumption.
+Go to the NewRelic Addon of your Heroku application and check your dynos and memory consumption in the dyno tab.

 ####Average Memory Consumption

 Check your Memory Consumption in NewRelic and set the ***worker_processes*** accordingly.
-The average consumption is shown on the Dyno tab of your heroku dashboard.
+The average consumption is shown on the Dyno tab of your NewRelic dashboard.

 ![New Relic Menu](/images/unicorn/menu.png)